tylerpendleton/r-cal-service/README.md

 ## The Problem

-A User can book a Relocity Service through the Relocity mobile and web application.
+A User can book a Relocity Service, with a host, through the Relocity mobile and web application.
 They select a date, then an available time, and then book the service.

 ### Facts